 10 Icons of Manitoba's North

 North of the 53rd parallel is a region of Manitoba that is as vast as it is diverse.
-It is where wilderness and culture collide.
-When planning your visit to northern Manitoba this summer, be sure to visit a few of these icons that define this remote part of the province.
+When planning your visit to northern Manitoba this summer, be sure to visit a few of these icons that define this remote and stunningly beautiful part of the province.

 Pisew Falls, Thompson